mgern/mgern/README.md

 - 👋 Hi, I’m @mgern
-- 👀 I’m interested in Networks and elaborate solutions for small problems
-- 🌱 I’m currently learning Networks; Cisco, Junos, HPE, and more!!!
-- 📫 How to reach me ... don't
+- 👀 Reedo Spewart smells
+- 😶‍🌫️

 <!---
 mgern/mgern is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.